11nonali23/personal-website/_posts/00-intro-football.md

 - Improve my technical ability, playing more cleanly and by engaging more my weak foot

 Essentially I want to be a more mature and impactful player, applying the principles I learned during my work experience as a software developer for my football team.

-## Analize Games

-I will post a game analysis after every match, reviewing my performance.
-This will help me keeping track of my progress and stay focused on my goals.